 Crofton Scrap Book: Part of the Crofton Collection

-This article holds the largest number of images of any article on the Portal with some 210 images of the documents held within these 20 pages of VII.
+This article holds the largest number of images of any article on the Portal with some 210 images of the documents held within these 20 pages of volume.
 These documents and the other documents held in the ledgers, that form this collection, give a unique insight in to the world of the Home Guard during WWII.

 Unlike the TV series “Dads Army” it paints a picture of a dedicated, well-organized group of people with well thought through defensive strategies prepared to give their lives in the defense of this area, if the German ever invaded.
 It is for future researches and historian to discuss how well these plans would have worked if the invasion had occurred.